 Epilepsy: As in humans, epilepsy in goldendoodles causes convulsions or seizures.
 Over half of all dog breeds are susceptible to this condition, including golden retrievers, poodles, and many other toy breeds.

-Ear infections: Goldendoodles are prone to ear infections, so your vet may sometimes need to clean out your dog’s ears and may also prescribe an ear cleanser and medication for you to use at home.
+Ear infections: Goldendoodles are prone to ear infections.
+Your vet may sometimes need to clean out your dog’s ears and may also prescribe an ear cleanser and medication for you to use at home.

 Goldendoodles tend to live for about 10-15 years, with some reaching up to 18 years.
-It’s a good idea to have your goldendoodle puppy checked by the vet early on and have regular checkups afterward to ensure there are no health problems that need to be addressed.
+It’s a good idea to have your goldendoodle puppy checked by the vet early on.
+You should also have regular checkups afterward to ensure there are no health problems that need to be addressed.